SciPhi-AI/agent-search/docs/source/python_client/main.rst

 The SciPhi API Client is designed to simplify interaction with the SciPhi API.
 It abstracts the complexities of HTTP requests and response handling, providing a convenient interface for Python developers.

-Code your own search agent workflow:
+Call a pre-configured search agent endpoint:

    .. code-block:: python